 General Education 42 credits

 LRN 175 Principles & Processes of Adult Learning3

 WRT 101 College Writing I

 CTH 225 Foundations of Critical Thinking3

 MAT 101 College Math I

-CMP 130 Introduction to Computer Applications
+CMP 130 Introduction to Computer Applications3

 CMP 230 Digital Literacy

 WRT 102 College Writing II

 MAT 102 College Math II

-WRT 101-102 and MAT 101-102 may by waived if equivalent courses have been accepted in transfer.
-Credits will be replaced with open
+have been 102 and MAT 101-102 may by waived if equivalent courses accepted in transfer.
+Credits will be replaced with open NRT 201 required if both WRT 101-102 are waived; not

-WRT 101-102 and MAT 101-102 may by waived if equivalent courses have been accepted in transfer.
+have been accepted in transfer.
 Credits will be replaced with open electives.
 WRT 201 required if both WRT 101-102 are waived; not required for students completing WRT 101-102 at Cambridge.
 WRT 090 and MAT 100 required if assessment indicates need.

-Arts & Humanit ies 6
+Arts & Humanities ,

-Natural & Physic cal Sciences 6
+Natural & Physical Sciences

-Social Sciences 6
+Social Sciences ,